appcelerator-developer-relations/appc-example-app-images/README.md

 # Appcelerator Example App: Images

-This example app will help you understand how platform-specific images work on iOS and Android, and how to use the native machanisms to ensure your app images look right in devices of different screen sizes and densities.
+This example app accompanies a series of blog posts to help you understand how to work with density and platform-specific images, resizable images, icons and more.

 ![screenshots](screenshots.png)